 Using your International Drivers License in Taiwan

-Tired of back seat driving?
-If you plan to stay for a maximum time of three months in Taiwan, you can only use your International Drivers License.
-International Drivers Licenses are issued in your home country.
-The application for an International Drivers License (sometimes called an “International Drivers Permit”) can verify from country to country, but generally you should be able to apply for an International Drivers License when you have a local drivers license already from your home country.
+If you plan to stay for a maximum time of three months, you could be driving in Taiwan with an international license, which was issued in your home country.
+The application for an International Drivers License (sometimes called an “International Drivers Permit”) can verify from country to country, but generally you should be able to apply for an International Drivers License when you have a local drivers license already in your home country.
 After paying a minimal fee an International Drivers License will be issued to you, typically valid for a period of 1 to 5 years.
-(1 year in Canada)
+(1 year in Canada).

 International drivers license for driving in Taiwan (for Americans)